actions-marketplace-validations/wandpsilva_open-simple-pr/README.md

       body: 'body of my pull request'
 ```

-you can also specify the branch-origin by using github actions environment variables:
+you can specify the branch-origin by using github actions environment variables:
 ```yaml
     uses: actions/checkout@v3
     uses: wandpsilva/open-simple-pr@v1